 Some of the items linked in this post are affiliate links, meaning, at no additional cost to you, if you click through and make a purchase, I will earn a small commission.

 I bet you thought you'd never see this classic party food again, huh?
 Believe me, I thought the same.
 Veggie pizza (the cold appetizer kind, not a pizza with lots of veggies on top) was one of my all-time favorite party foods pre celiac.
 Lucky for me (and you!) because I NEVER give up when it comes to creating gluten free versions of the foods I used to love.

-After stocking our fridge or freezer with my glorious gluten free puff pastry, we can make so many of the things we once loved and thought we’d never see again in our lifetime!
-And all with just ONE recipe!!
-If you’re still not convinced, this dough requires NO yeast so there’s no waiting for hours to use it 👏🏻👏🏻👏🏻
+After stocking our fridge or freezer with my gluten free crescent roll dough, we can make so many of the things we once loved and thought we'd never see again in our lifetime.
+So make a full batch of this miracle dough and be ready to enjoy the flaky crust, creamy herby spread, and crunchy fresh veggies of a bite of veggie pizza.

 How to Make Gluten Free Veggie Pizza

 It really is so easy to make this gluten free veggie pizza!
 It only requires a handful of ingredients and can be customized to your tastes.

 - Roll out a sheet of crescent dough that's big enough to fit your baking sheet.
 A normal (half sheet) pan measures at 18 by 13 inches.
 You'll use ½ recipe of dough for this, but if you want to make a smaller amount (say, a quarter sheet pan) use ¼ of the dough.